Lafayette College: Academics

 Lafayette College offers engineering programs within its liberal arts setting.
-The engineering programs offer five concentrations: chemical, civil, electrical & computer, mechanical, and engineering studies.
+The engineering programs offer six majors: chemical, civil and environmental, electrical & computer, mechanical, engineering studies and integrative engineering.
+Integrative engineering combines disciplines and has focuses in robotics, environment and energy, and bioengineering.
 In 2012, 94% of Lafayette's candidates (currently enrolled) passed the Fundamentals of Engineering Examination.
 This is the first requirement toward getting a professional engineering license.
-The national average varies from 70 to 87%, depending on the type of engineering.
+The national average varies from 70-87%, depending on the type of engineering.

 Lafayette's team was undefeated in the academic College Bowl in 1962, retiring after beating the University of California, Berkeley for its fifth victory.
-In recent years, Lafayette College students earned numerous national and international scholarships, For the class of 2012, Lafayette gave financial aid to 66% of the students, with the average package amounting to $26,850 for all students.
+In recent years, Lafayette College students earned numerous national and international scholarships, For the class of 2012, Lafayette gave financial aid to 66% of its students, with the average package amounting to $26,850 for all students.

 The college also offers merit-based academic scholarships: the Marquis Fellowship, a full-tuition scholarship, and the Marquis Scholarship, a half-tuition scholarship.
-Lafayette's endowment is more than $830 million, with total assets amounting to nearly $1.2 billion.
+As of 2021, Lafayette's endowment was more than $1.063 billion.

-Rankings and reputation

 Admissions

-Note: The SAT range for the Class of 2021 is based on a highest score of 1600, in accordance with the new SAT.
+Lafayette uses the Common Application as the sole method for students to the apply to the school.
+Applicants may apply through early decision I or II for an earlier response, or through regular decision.
+For the class of 2029, the college received 10,547 applications, of which 3,108 were accepted, for an acceptance rate of 29.46%.

+For the 2024–2025 academic year, the total cost of attendance at Lafayette’s was $83,652, placing it among the most expensive private colleges by published cost.
+In 2022, Lafayette introduced a no-loan financial aid initiative for domestic students from families earning up to $150,000, replacing loans with grants and work-study; the program expanded in 2024 to include families earning up to $200,000.

+Merit-based scholarships are available for some students, including the full-tuition Marquis Fellowship and the half-tuition Marquis Scholarship.
+The college also partners with the Posse Foundation to recruit students from the New York and Washington metropolitan areas, providing them with full-tuition scholarships.